Leeds Beckett University (LPC)

 The Legal Cheek View

-With its own courtroom and 24-hour library, Leeds Beckett University offers one of the cheapest LPCs in the country.
-Currently at around £7,700 for the year, it’s half the average LPC price tag in London.
+With its own courtroom and 24-hour library, Leeds Beckett University offers one of the cheaper LPCs in the country.
+Currently at around £9,515 for the year, it’s almost half the average LPC price tag in London.

 LPCers describe the law school as “a good provider”.
 Tutors offer “a lot of support”.
 One of the “downsides is that you don’t get as much exposure to law firms”, even though there’s plenty of firms in Leeds.
 Still, the law school has turned students into practicing solicitors: “I’m now a solicitor specialising in conveyancing”.
 So you’ll get there with a bit of hard work (and a bit of luck).